tytydraco/yessleep/out/I_answered_a_phone_call_from_myself_I_wish_Id_hung_up.md

 I slammed the briefcase shut so hard the room echoed.
 Someone outside asked if everything was okay.
 I couldn't answer.
 Because for the first time I wasn't wondering whether the messages were real anymore.

-I was wondering whose blood was on the knife, and did I put it there.
+I was wondering whose blood was on the knife, and if I put it there.